Edumations/LinkAutomatorzip/LinkAutomator/replit.md

 # Overview

-This is a Mastra-based automation system built for Replit that publishes promotional content to multiple platforms: Telegram, Twitter/X, and WhatsApp.
-The system uses a time-based trigger (cron) to fetch product deals from Lomadee API and distribute them through all configured channels.
+This is a Mastra-based automation system built for Replit that publishes promotional content to Telegram.
+The system uses a time-based trigger (cron) to fetch product deals from Lomadee API and distribute them through Telegram channel.

 The application is built on Mastra framework, which provides workflows and tools with durable execution via Inngest.
-The core automation fetches promotional products, tracks previously posted items to avoid duplicates, and publishes to all configured platforms simultaneously.
+The core automation fetches promotional products, tracks previously posted items to avoid duplicates, and publishes to Telegram.

 # User Preferences